Kuchen: Jewish variations and traditions

 In the United States, back when Jewish immigrants were first arriving in the country, many of the recipes that they brought with them utilized dried fruits as it was difficult to come across fresh ones in their home countries.
 One that was particularly favored is compote.
 Desserts have long since changed to become more sophisticated as fresh fruits are now abundant.

 Lekach is a Jewish honey cake of German origin.
 It comes from Lebkuchen, or honey-sweetened gingerbread.
 This has roots from as early as the twelfth century, when it was customary for boys attending heder (school for Jewish children) to bring a piece of honey cake to the first day of school.

 Rugelach is a form of the rolled-pastry variation of Kuchen.
 They are usually filled with nuts and raisins, with a pastry composed of cheese curds and sour cream.

 Mandelbrot, which literally means almond bread, resembles and is served toasted like bread despite not being made of bread dough.
 They are commonly paired with sweet wine, and when compared to Biscotti they are more "cakey" and softer.

 Cultural influence

-Kuchen dessert recipes are presumably handed down from people of German heritage and as such are often popular in many areas of which currently speak or formerly spoke the German language in the United States, particularly Montana, North Dakota, South Dakota, Indiana, Minnesota, and Wisconsin.